-KYC in banking is to ensure that its customers, agents, consultants are anti-bribery.
-Banks, insurers, export creditors and other financial institutions are increasingly demanding that customers provide detailed due diligence information.
-KYC is also a mandatory process to periodically identify and verify the identity of the customer when opening an account and over time.
+KYC in banking ensures that its customers are legitimate and anti-bribery.
+It is mandatory for financial service providers, including banks, payment companies, lending companies, investment companies, money transfer companies, crypto exchanges, export creditors, and other financial institutions, to demand detailed due diligence information from their customers.
+KYC is also a mandatory process to periodically identify and verify the customer's identity when opening an account.

-The KYC process, which is intended to provide a set of tools to prevent financial terrorist acts, includes identity verification, face verification, document verification such as invoices as address proof, and biometric verification.
-To comply with international regulations against money laundering and terrorist financing, the Know Your Customer procedures should be applied at the first stage of any business relationship when registering a new customer.
+The KYC process involves various procedures such as identity verification, face verification, document verification (e.g., invoices as address proof), and biometric verification.
+International KYC regulations against money laundering and terrorist financing require that these procedures be applied at the first stage of any business relationship when registering a new customer.

 To comply with these regulations, banks should frame their KYC policies to include four main elements: Customer Acceptance Policy, Customer Identification Procedures, Tracking of Transactions, and Risk Management.
 By implementing these policies, banks can effectively mitigate the risks associated with illegal financial activities and maintain their reputation as trustworthy institutions.

 KYC procedures in banks involve all necessary actions to ensure that their customers are legitimate and to assess risks associated with their transactions.
 Banks must comply with KYC regulations and anti-money laundering regulations to limit fraud and mitigate risks.
 Compliance with KYC procedures is the responsibility of banks, and non-compliance can lead to severe penalties.